 Ecosystems provide vital services that maintain life on our planet.
-The protection and conservation of remaining biodiverse areas is essential for the wellbeing and survival of all life on Earth, including human beings.
+The protection and conservation of remaining biodiverse areas are essential for the wellbeing and survival of all life on Earth, including human beings.
 Human beings have been part of a dynamic interaction with Australia's ecosystem for over 60,000 years.

-- 1. ecosystems have inherent value - 2. the best way to support biodiversity and threatened species is through the creation of healthy ecosystems; we should take a holistic approach, rather than reductionist approach, to ecosystem management - 3. current generations have a responsibility to ensure that local and global ecosystems are maintained and strengthened - 4. maintaining, expanding and connecting protected areas is vital to preserving healthy ecosystems and biodiversity - 5. ecosystem management and restoration activities must integrate understandings of climate change and its impacts - 6. the precautionary principle should be integrated into all decision-making where there is potential for serious or irreversible environmental damage - 7. the major threats to biodiversity are ecosystem destruction and fragmentation caused by humans, the spread of invasive species and climate change - 8. high-value biodiverse areas that cannot be replaced need to be protected; biodiversity offsets should be used as a last resort, after efforts to avoid and mitigate any human impacts, and only if evidence suggests biodiversity offsets will work - 9. the ACT's unique grassland and woodland environments should be valued, restored and protected - 10. local First Nations knowledge should always be integrated into sustainable natural resource management and conservation - 11. government, the private sector, volunteer organisations and people must work together to improve biodiversity - 12. community leadership in biodiversity and conservation should be enabled and supported - 13. conservation and re-introduction of local species should be encouraged throughout the ACT - 14. economic interests should not compromise the conservation of ecosystems or the survival of protected species - 15. the ACT has a role to play in national and global reforestation and should lead local efforts to mitigate climate change impacts and biodiversity loss through re-vegetation.
+- 1. local First Nations knowledge should always be integrated into sustainable natural resource management and conservation - 2. ecosystems have inherent value - 3. the best way to support biodiversity and threatened species is by creating healthy ecosystems; we should take a holistic approach, rather than reductionist approach, towards ecosystem management - 4.
+Integrated Pest Management is an ecosystem approach of management methods to control pests and should be prioritised over pesticides - 5. current generations have a responsibility to ensure that local and global ecosystems are maintained and strengthened for future generations - 6. maintaining, expanding and connecting protected areas is vital to preserving healthy ecosystems and biodiversity - 7. ecosystem management and restoration activities must integrate understandings of climate change and its impacts - 8. the precautionary principle should be integrated into all decision making where there is potential for serious or irreversible environmental damage - 9. the major threats to biodiversity are ecosystem destruction and fragmentation caused by, for example, the spread of invasive species and climate change - 10. high-value biodiverse areas that cannot be replaced must be protected; biodiversity offsets should only be used as a last resort, after efforts to avoid and mitigate any human impacts, and only if evidence suggests biodiversity offsets will work - 11. the ACT's unique grassland and woodland environments should be valued, restored and protected - 12. government, the private sector, volunteer organisations and people must work together to improve biodiversity - 13. community involvement in biodiversity and conservation should be enabled and supported - 14. conservation and re-introduction of local species should be encouraged throughout the ACT

+- 15. economic interests should not compromise the conservation of ecosystems or the survival of protected species, including the economic interests of governments and landholders to sell greenfield land for development - 16. the ACT has a role to play in national and global reforestation and should lead local efforts to mitigate climate change impacts and biodiversity loss through re-vegetation.